maxant/kafka-data-consistency/README.md

 The claims component creates the Kafka record to persist the claim in Neo4J, and the command to create the location in the location component, which in turn adds the location to Neo4J and the relationship between the claim and the location.
-So if change that design and encapsulate Neo4J behind a component named "analysis" (think operational data versus analytical data), and let the UI call the claim component which creates a command record in Kafka to add the claim to the analytical component, and a command record to create the location.
+So change that design and encapsulate Neo4J behind a component named "graphs", and let the UI call the claim component which creates a command record in Kafka to add the claim to the analytical component, and a command record to create the location.
 The location component will create a command record to create the location in the analytical component at some time after the claim command record was created and because both records use the claim ID as the key, the timing problem is automatically solved.